(Government-Funded Bachelor's Degree Programmes)

 Please note that by submitting your application, you authorise the University to obtain, and the relevant examination authority or academic institution to release, information about your examination results and records of studies.
-In accordance with the Personal Data (Privacy) Ordinance, you have the right of access to and the right of correction of the personal data contained in the application, and the right to request a copy of such data during the admission exercise.
+In accordance with the Personal Data (Privacy) Ordinance, you have the right to access and to correct the personal data contained in the application, and the right to request a copy of such data during the admission exercise.
 If you wish to obtain more information, please write to the University.
 You may be charged a fee for each request.
-Data for unsuccessful applications is destroyed at the end of each admission exercise.
+Data on unsuccessful applications are destroyed at the end of each admission exercise.

 The admission of an applicant to the University is based on academic criteria and other specified entrance requirements.
 If you have a physical or other disability, you are not required to declare this at the application stage.
 However, if you need assistance regarding your application (e.g. to attend an interview), you may discuss your needs with the University for special arrangements to be made if practicable.

-Non-local applications are normally processed on a rolling basis.
-Admission offers are mostly made from January to June.
+Admission offers may be made starting from November.
 The selection process for non-local applicants is normally completed by the end of June.